MonarchWP/default-post-author/readme.txt

 Yes!
 It's compatible with both single sites and multisite.

+= How frequently is the “Default post author” plugin updated? =

+The plugin is actively maintained and updated regularly to ensure compatibility with the latest versions of WordPress and to address any potential issues.

+= Is there any customer support available? =

+Yes, in case you encounter any difficulties or have questions, the plugin’s support team is available to assist you and provide prompt and helpful responses.

 == Screenshots ==

 1. A general settings page where you can set the default post author option.

 == Upgrade Notice ==

+= 1.1.1 - (April 15, 2024) =
+- Bug Fix
+- Performance Update
+- Security Update

 = 1.1 - 23-03-2024 =
 - Performance Update